samjamesobrien/TicTacToe/README.md

 ## 3. Fix the run.sh script

-There is a `run.sh` script in the top of the repo, it won't work when we call `./run.sh` from our terminal.
+There is a `run.sh` and `test.sh` script in the top directory of the repo.

-There is also a `test.sh` script which is working fine.

 ### 3.1 Fix the script
 It isn't working for some reason when we call `./run.sh` from a normal terminal, but is working when we call `bash run.sh` can you fix it?

 Is there a problem with the file permissions?

 ## 4. Fix the code & pass the tests